jasonsikes/QLogo/README.md

   no library directory at this time.

-* QLogo does not look for nor automatically load STARTUP.LG.
+* QLogo does not look for nor automatically load `STARTUP.LG`.

-* If ERRACT is set and its size is greater than zero, then any errors execute PAUSE.
+* If `ERRACT` is set and its size is greater than zero, then any errors execute `PAUSE`.
 This was necessary because I couldn't find a reliable way to prevent infinite loops during error handling.

-* Garbage collection is on-the-fly, meaning that memory is freed the moment a word/list/array is no longer needed.
-GC and .SETSEGMENTSIZE are no-ops.
+* Garbage collection is on-the-fly, meaning that memory is freed the moment a word/list/array is no longer needed. `GC` and `.SETSEGMENTSIZE` are no-ops.

-* SAVEPICT saves a copy of the canvas in the format given by the filename's extension.
-For example: SAVEPICT "MY_PICTURE.PNG will save in PNG format.
+* `SAVEPICT` saves a copy of the canvas in the format given by the filename's extension.
+For example: `SAVEPICT "MY_PICTURE.PNG` will save in PNG format.
 QLogo can save an image in the following formats: BMP, JPG/JPEG, PNG, PPM, XBM, and XPM

-* HELP is functional, but the text is a copy of the UCBLogo help text.
+* `HELP` is functional, but the text is a copy of the UCBLogo help text.
 As such, it should be 99.9% correct.
 This will be fixed.